Old Glory travels from sea to shining sea

-Staff Sgt.
-Jonathan Balko, an electrical and environmental craftsman assigned to the 28th Aircraft Maintenance Squadron, proudly holds his flag at Mammoth Hot Springs in Yellowstone National Park, Wyoming, Nov.
-12, 2016.
-From a young age, Balko knew he wanted to have a career related to military aviation.
-(Courtesy photo)
+From a young age, Staff Sgt.
+Jonathan Balko, an electrical and environmental craftsman assigned to the 28th Aircraft Maintenance Squadron, knew he wanted to have a career related to military aviation.

+“Quite a few members of my family were military, every branch from Army to Coast Guard,” Balko said.
+“My father was in the Navy, and I knew I wanted a career in the military -- I just didn’t want to follow too closely in his footsteps.
+After graduating high school, I took my Armed Services Vocational Aptitude Battery (ASVAB), and got a career choice I was very satisfied with, which allowed me to work closely with aircraft.”

+From stepping off the bus into basic training in 2011, to his first deployment in 2012, time flew by.

 |Date Taken: